Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 5/22 - Prototype and Diagrams Completed

+It should be noted that these roles are not 100% strict - we will be helping each other out when needed, especially during processing since its much harder to fully flesh out the visualization of the processing details before actually getting to it.

+- Prototype, Pacing and Technical Details : Sean :white_check_mark:

+- Diagrams : Ahana

 5/26 - Individual Classes will be completed (pawn, bishop, etc)

+- Piece, Queen, Rook, Bishop : Sean

+- Knight, King, Pawn, Board : Ahana

 5/30 - Processing Complete or Nearly Completed

+- Update Board State, Pieces : Ahana

+- Draw Board (including coordinates on side), Pieces, Point Display : Sean

 6/2 - Extensive testing, final touches, get ready to present